The Good Life (1975 TV series): Other countries

 The series broadcast in Australia on ABC and in Canada on CBC.
 It was also seen in South Africa, Zimbabwe, New Zealand and many other Commonwealth countries as well as Belgium and the Netherlands.

 In the United States The Good Life was retitled Good Neighbors to avoid confusion with a short-lived American sitcom of the same name, and was shown by most PBS stations across the country starting in the early 1980s.
-By the late 1980s, it was rarely seen but returned to PBS stations after CBS/Fox Video released selected episodes on VHS in 1998.
+By the late 1980s, it was rarely seen, but returned to PBS stations after CBS/Fox Video released selected episodes on VHS in 1998.

 After The Good Life

 After the success of The Good Life, the four main cast members were given their own vehicles, commissioned by the then head of comedy and producer of The Good Life, John Howard Davies.
 Immediately after the series ended, Larbey and Esmonde created The Other One for Richard Briers, co-starring Michael Gambon.
 It was a seven-part sitcom that aired on BBC1 in the autumn of 1977, running concurrently with The Good Life Christmas Special – Silly, but it's fun.
 A second series of six episodes aired in early 1979.
 Keith starred alongside Peter Bowles in To the Manor Born, which began in September 1979.
 Eddington joined Nigel Hawthorne and Derek Fowlds in Yes Minister and its sequel Yes Prime Minister.
-Kendal, who had become something of a sex symbol, went on to join Elspet Gray in Solo and Jane Asher in The Mistress.
+Kendal, who had become something of a sex symbol, went on to join Elspet Gray in Solo, Jane Asher in The Mistress and Pam Ferris in Rosemary & Thyme.
 Briers later starred alongside Penelope Wilton and Peter Egan in the sitcom Ever Decreasing Circles, again written by Larbey and Esmonde, in which Briers' character was the polar opposite of Tom Good.
 In 1992, Kendal and Eddington reunited in the Channel Four adaptation of Mary Wesley's The Camomile Lawn.

 In 2003, the BBC broadcast the mockumentary Life Beyond the Box: Margo Leadbetter, describing Margo's life since the series had finished, although the original actors appear only in archive footage.
 In 2007, Briers and Kendal were reunited on ITV1 series That's What I Call Television in a mockup of the Goods' kitchen.